Benzogang-Tape/Thermodynamics-simulation/README.md

-# Tetris-game
+# Thermodynamics-simulation
-A simple Tetris game written in C++ using the SFML library
+Simulation of thermodynamic processes in an ideal gas